Kathryn Heivilin, CPIA, RBP

 Pigeon Pox (PP) – Avipoxvirus

 The most common transmission results from mosquito bites.
 The resultant lesions appear on the featherless areas of the body e.g. the eyelids, around the beak and legs.
 The lesions begin as papules which progress to a wart-like, thick, dark scab.
 Eventually, the scabs fall off and heal within a four-week period.
-This form of pox is seldom life threatening.
+This form of pox is seldom life-threatening.

 The second form of pigeon pox is due to aerosol infection and results in lesions that affect the mucous membranes of the mouth, pharynx, larynx, and trachea.
 These lesions appear soft and cheesy in nature.
 Affected pigeons appear very ill, stop eating and have difficulty breathing.
-Death usually results from asphyxiation due to blockage of the respiratory tract by necrotic material or by secondary bacterial infections.
-There is no effective treatment.
+Death usually results from asphyxiation due to blockage of the respiratory tract by

 Application and Care of the PMV/PT and PP Vaccines

 The PMV/PT vaccine should be stored in the refrigerator – do not freeze.
 It should not be injected when cold.
 Remove the vaccine from the refrigerator and allow to warm to room temperature before use.
 Shake well before using.
-Remaining vaccine may be stored in the refrigerator until it expires.
+The remaining vaccine may be stored in the refrigerator until it expires.

 The PP vaccine arrives in two vials – a dry and a liquid.
 Inject the liquid into the dry material vial and shake to mix.
 Discard after treatment of all birds.
 Do not store reconstituted vaccine